AnjiaYe/pdfMinerPlus/README.md

 Test your prompts with articles today with:

 - [Microsoft Edge with built-in PDF reader and Copilot](https://microsoft.com/edge): This tool will help you get started by testing your prompt and easy to make changes.
 Utilize our identifier, verifier, and data field prompts to extract structured information from PDFs.
+  Use instruction: "Act as a researcher, answer from this page.
+Structure the extracted information as a JSON.
+Use "NA" if information is not found.
+JSON Fields:"

  https://github.com/AnjiaYe/pdfMinerPlus/assets/162682573/f369a671-df0a-408c-b69b-ae582296b26f